AyahNasser/cse15l-Lab-report2/README.md

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/122571192/215665882-11e2ca06-8e62-410b-8d10-e3b4b7c7bbd0.png">

 - In this screenshot, we are adding a string, which is "Hello" here, and the methods that were called in my code is, handleRequest.
-- The relevant arguments are the url, which is the name of the web we are creating.
+- The relevant arguments are the url ```/add```, which is the name of the web we are creating.
 After that the string we are adding.
 - We already changed the value from int (which is the one we had in the lab), to a value of String, so the web accepts a string.
 The code will check the url, and when it finds the ```/add``` key word, it will add the string (message) to the existing array as a new element.
 Also, if we try to write a number, that number will be treated as a string, and not like an integer, which means we will not be able to write a number and increase it.